vitorm04/docs.pt-br/docs/standard/security/cryptographic-signatures.md

 }
 ```

-This code fragment will display "`The signature is valid`" if the signature is valid and "`The signature is not valid`" if it is not.
+Esse fragmento de código exibirá "`The signature is valid`" se a assinatura for válida e "`The signature is not valid`" se não for.

 ## <a name="see-also"></a>Consulte também